 Hi-Hog has developed a safe and reliable bison handling system based on decades of experience and feedback from bison ranchers and vets.
-Simply combine the modular components to meet the specific needs of your bison facilities.

 Hi-Hog’s bison handling equipment has been designed specifically for safe and efficient bison handling.